RetroReversing/retroReversing/categories/misc/Books.md

 ## Published in 1983
 This section will cover books related to game development published in the year 1983, the year that the **Vectrex** was released worldwide based on the **Motorola 6809** cpu.

-It was also a big year for Japan with the release of the **MSX** which for many was their first expeirence having a programmable home computer.
+It was also a big year for Japan with the release of the **MSX** which for many was their first experience having a programmable home computer.
 With a Zilog Z80 cpu and a variant of BASIC (MSX BASIC) it was ideal for bedroom game development in Japan.

-As for consoles it was also the year that Nintendo released their **Famicom** based on a 6502 CPU, but Nintendo has strict licensing agreements which limited third party development.
-Despite this famous developers such as **Satoshi Tajiri** of Pokemonfam cobbled together his own Famicom development kit from old circuit boards obtained in Akihabara junk shops [^7].
+As for consoles it was also the year that Nintendo released their **Famicom** based on a 6502 CPU, but Nintendo has strict licensing agreements which limited third-party development.
+Despite this famous developers such as **Satoshi Tajiri** of Pokemon fame cobbled together his own Famicom development kit from old circuit boards obtained in Akihabara junk shops [^7].

 Cover | Title | Author | Software | Notes
 ---|---|---|---|---